ToF-/RentForth/v7/Story.md

 	Backtrace:
 	$10568E8E0 throw

-Besides, using such large dictionary space for only 10000 entries at last would be wasteful.
+Besides, using such large dictionary space for only 10000 time point entries at last would be wasteful.

 Enters `act` a module from the Forth Foundation Library.
 This module provides us with the ability to store key/values in AVL trees.